 Finally, this module will be assessed with a Formative Clinical Skills Assessment.
 Here you will be asked to demonstrate some of the clinical skills (history taking, clinical examination, and resuscitation) you have learnt on volunteer patients in front of an examiner in an exam setting.
 This happens in late May, so don’t fret about it now!

 Assessment for these modules is different.
 At the end of each term you will have a knowledge test (KT), which consists of a combination of multiple choice and short answer questions assessing all of the material covered in each module.
 Notice that these happen at the end of term – this means no revision in the holidays!
 You will get about a week and a half towards the end of term when lectures will stop and you will get more time during the day to revise.
+However, you will need to use this time to revise for both your KT as well as the anatomy assesment.
 This is the main component of assessment of each module, contributes most towards your module grade, and thus requires the most work!